Remembering the Suzuki Potohar (SJ410)

 Some examples of Suzuki Potohar in Pakistan

 The locally assembled Potohar was discontinued in 2005/06 with no replacement offered by Pak Suzuki.
 When pulled off, the standard version (without AC) was priced at PKR 6.18 lac while the air-conditioned version was available for PKR 6.78 lac.
-Though, a few months later, the new third-generation Jimny with an M13A engine was introduced as a CBU import model but with a higher price tag.
+However, a few months later, the new third-generation Jimny with an M13A engine was introduced as a CBU import model but with a higher price tag.
 The manual version of 3rd-gen Jimny cost PKR 10.40 lac while the automatic version was available for PKR 11.20 lac.
 To give you an idea, Mehran back in those days was priced from PKR 3.31 lac for the base version (without AC) while Bolan was priced from PKR 3.67 lac.

 Related: Remembering the Dependable Datsun Sunny 1200 GL